pymc-devs/pymc.io/index.md

 Release announcement
 ^^^
-Our first new major release in over 10 years.
-PyMC 4.0 is a major rewrite of PyMC with many great new features while keeping the same API of PyMC3.
+PyMC 4.0 is a major rewrite of the library with many great new features while keeping the same modeling API of PyMC3.
 :::

 :::{grid-item-card} PyMC - Office Hours